 Booth University College is located at 447 Webb Place, and we’d ask that you plan to arrive between 6:40 and 7pm so that we can let you in the locked front doors!

-Feburary 19: This is a special kid friendly version of the series that will take place at 2pm at All Saints.
-Movie: TBA
+This all ages version of the series will take place at 2pm at All Saints.
+Pop and popcorn will be served!

 April 19 at 7:00pm at Booth: Logan